Older adults in gaming

 tl;dr

-Audrey Buchanan was 88 when she made headlines for her impressive play time of more than 3,500 hours in Animal Crossing: New Leaf.
+Audrey Buchanan was 88 when she made headlines for her impressive play time of 3,500+ hours in Animal Crossing: New Leaf.
 Her story surprised (and endeared) many, yet research shows that almost 50% of Americans aged 50+ play video games regularly.

-Despite the statistics, older adults are often underrepresented in academic research related to play.
-This prevents the creation of games that address their needs and preferences to promote healthy engagement.
+Despite the statistics, older adults are often underrepresented in discussions related to play.
+This prevents the creation of games that address their needs and preferences.

 - Define the tastes of older adults, and compare them to those of younger players.